Cofastic/ParsEVTX/README.md

 ## Workshop Structure

-This workshop is part of the **FSEC-SS Pre BOH (Pre-Briefing of Hacks)** series, providing:

 - Hands-on demonstrations and tutorials
 - Real-world log analysis scenarios
 - Practical challenges to test your skills
 - AI-enhanced analysis techniques

-## Contributing

-Contributions, suggestions, and improvements are welcome!
-Feel free to submit issues or pull requests.

-## About FSEC-SS

-FSEC-SS (Forensics and Security Study Sessions) provides practical, hands-on workshops for security professionals and enthusiasts to develop their digital forensics and incident response skills.

-## License

-[Specify your license here]

-## Contact

-For questions or feedback about this workshop, please reach out through GitHub issues or contact Eric Hendryani (Cofastic) directly.

----

 **Note:** This workshop is for educational purposes.
 Always ensure you have proper authorization before analyzing systems or logs that don't belong to you.